kaymvoit/BinBuffer/README.md

 # BinBuffer
-Segmented binarz buffer, e.g. for buffering pages to write to SD card
+Segmented binary buffer, e.g. for buffering pages to write to SD card